Value Stream Mapping

 What is value, and how do we define it?
 According to the principles of Lean, value is always defined by the customer.
 Regardless of whether a company believes it is providing value through products or services, they are not truly valuable unless the customer believes they are.
 Traditional companies focus on providing their goods or services in a manner that is convenient to them, often without regard for what is truly of value to the customer.
 Operation/ Performance Excellence companies use strategies like Lean and Six Sigma to provide products and services that their customers truly value.
 This enables them to win more business, reduce costs, and spend more time on innovation.
 Understanding your value stream is a key step toward providing value to your customers.

-Value stream mapping (note: for more information, please visit: Value stream mapping (VSM) training) is a tool that allows us to see both the information flow and the material flow of a product or service.
+Value stream mapping , also known as VSM, is a tool that allows us to see both the information flow and the material flow of a product or service.
 In general, the value stream map is used to identify waste in and between processes.
 A value stream is all of the actions and process steps, both value added and non-value added, that are currently required to create a product or service.
 It’s the flow from the moment of customer request through to delivery into our customers’ hands.

 In a manufacturing environment, it may include the steps from delivery of raw materials through to completion of the product.
 In a design or service environment, or even the design of a new service, it may include all steps from the idea’s point of original conception to the delivery of that new product or service to the customer.
 In a transactional environment, a value stream involves understanding which inputs come from customers and how those trigger activities which must happen in order to deliver our service to those customers.
 A value stream map is a data-rich process map that extends the usefulness of standard process maps by adding more data, material, information flow, and sometimes even whole systems, operating parameters, and process and lead times.